Travel health advice

-Prescriptions for tick-borne encephalitis (TBE) and hepatitis vaccinations can also be obtained from your unit.
+Prescriptions for tick-borne encephalitis (TBE) and hepatitis vaccinations are also available via your local FSHS unit.

-Our travel advice helpline is intended only for international students covered by the FSHS services planning to travel abroad.
-Travel-related advice is provided by a nurse supported by a doctor.
+Travel health advice services are only intended for students entitled to use FSHS services who are planning to travel.
+Advice on travel health is given by a public health nurse, supported by a doctor.

-1. Find out your previous vaccinations (vaccination card, military service, local health centre, patient archive, occupational healthcare, private medical centres).
+1. Find out about your vaccination history (vaccination card, military service, local health centre, patient records archive, occupational health care, private medical clinics).

 2. Make a detailed travel plan and fill in a pre-travel health assessment form in our Self service.
 Use your online banking ID or mobile certificate to log in to Self.
 Please check that your contact details are up to date.

 3. If necessary, we’ll contact you within 10 working days (maximum 2 attempts) between 8 am and 4 pm by calling the phone number entered in the FSHS patient register or by sending you a message via Self.
 NB.
 The caller’s ID is not shown.

 4. If any vaccines and/or anti-malarial medications are required, a FSHS travel doctor will issue an ePrescription direct to the pharmacy.
 If you need prescriptions, for example to treat an underlying medical condition, it is a good idea to request these well in advance from your doctor.
 Read more.